PiSupply/PiJuice/Software/README.md

 The Battery profile menu allows you to set up the battery profile, which includes all the battery characteristics such as capacity, voltages and temperature.
 It is very important that the battery profile is set correctly in order for your battery to operate efficiently and correctly monitor the voltage and battery levels.

-There are a number of built-in battery profile presets such as the ones that will come with the PiJuce by default (BP7X) and all of the other ones that will be supplied.
+There are a number of built-in battery profile presets such as the ones that will come with the PiJuice by default (BP7X) and all of the other ones that will be supplied.
 These default battery profiles can be set using the hardware DIP switch on the reverse side of the PiJuice board, so no software would be required.

 ![pijuice battery dip switches](https://user-images.githubusercontent.com/16068311/34769251-25c7c3b6-f5f5-11e7-971f-e93f5d4d3cc0.jpg)